KenDuff/kenduff.github.io/_posts/2024-12-05-crystal_sim.markdown

 tags: featured
 image: "/assets/article_images/crystal_sim/cover.png"
 ---
-This project was designed at the University of Saskatchewan for CMPT 394: Simulation Principles course.
+This project was designed at the University of Saskatchewan for the course CMPT 394: Simulation Principles.

 The motivation for the project was to visualize the properties and distribution of crystals, given conditions in which a crystalline structure would be present.
 We define these crystals as having two properties.
 The first would be an overall 'size', which we define as $\phi$, and an 'order', defined as $n$.
 We want to analyze these values of $\phi$ and $n$ up to a pre-specified value of $N$.